untitaker/blog/content/articles/mypy-and-python2.rst

 They don't care about the extra dependency because their app has already too many.
 Or they port their app to Python 3 first.

 What about libraries?
-At Sentry_ recently added type hints to our `SDK for Python`_.
+At Sentry_ we vrecently added type hints to our `SDK for Python`_.
 The motivation was to give IDE users nicer autocompletion and find a few bugs in our own code.